svn2github/wot-xvm/trunk/doc/readme-en.txt

   1. Unzip archive to game folder:
      Right click to archive -> "Exctract all..." -> select game folder -> "Extract"

+  2. If game version was updated, copy your config: from res_mods/[OLD VERSION]/gui/flash/XVM.xvmconf to res_mods/[NEW VERSION]/gui/flash/XVM.xvmconf

-  2. Do NOT do anything else.
+  3. Do NOT do anything else.

 -----------------------------------------------------------
 4. ADDITIONAL INFORMATION ABOUT CONFIG FILE